Moses’s 40 Days on Mount Sinai: How God Gave the Ten Commandments

 Exodus 32:1 – “When the people saw that Moses was so long in coming down from the mountain, they gathered around Aaron and said, ‘Come, make us gods who will go before us.
 As for this fellow Moses who brought us up out of Egypt, we don’t know what has happened to him.'”

-Exodus 32:7-10 shows God telling Moses what’s happening below, threatening to destroy Israel and start over with Moses alone.
+First, God warned Moses before he even descended.
+Exodus 32:7-10 shows God telling Moses what was happening below, threatening to destroy Israel and start over with Moses alone.

-Moses’s response is one of the boldest prayers in Scripture:
+Moses’s intercession was one of the boldest prayers in Scripture:

 Exodus 32:11-13 – Moses pleaded with God, reminding Him of His promises to Abraham, Isaac, and Jacob, arguing that destroying Israel would make Egypt mock God’s deliverance.
 He interceded as a mediator, standing between God’s righteous anger and the people’s sin.